top of page

 Books

-I have written five research monographs and five introductory books, mostly in epistemology (but also some metaphysics).
+I have written six research monographs and six introductory books, mostly in epistemology (but also some metaphysics).
 I have edited, co-edited, and general-edited several other books.

 Monographs